ChernayaAnastasia/News_Classification_Kaggle_Competition/README.md

 No training data is provided; participants must scrape and parse data from news websites.

  This is the [link](https://drive.google.com/file/d/10uvMXy-rH66H8Li9pthTCuYtUyVy0pcy/view?usp=sharing) to the train data I scraped.
  The data is scraped from lenta.ru, fontanka.ru, doctorpiter.ru.
+160 984 news with classes imbalance.

 ## Evaluation